 Toward a New Focus in the Study of Changing Skills - GERARD J. GRZYB

 Insufficient attention has been paid to the social dimensions of skill in the ongoing investigation of deskilling.
-This article seeks to stimulate critical analysis of the impact of skill changes on work-based social relationships among workers by presenting a case study of the effect of dieselization on locomotive engineers.
+This article seeks to stimulate critical analysis of the impact of skill changes on work-based social relationships among workers.

 Gifted Education and the Deskilling of Classroom Teachers

-Teachers' satisfaction with the selection process, their interactions with parents about the gifted program, and the ways in which the gifted program affected their conceptions of giftedness and of their own classrooms were examined.
+Teachers' satisfaction with the selection process, their interaction with parents about the gifted program, and the ways in which the gifted program affected their conceptions of giftedness and of their own classrooms were examined.
 The article explores the extent to which the labeling process required teachers to accept, interpret, and justify a largely externally made decision that affected teachers' classrooms.
-The article concludes with a discussion of the ways in which discrete gifted programs and teacher education programs that prepare gifted teachers may contribute to the deskilling of regular classroom teachers and a diminished sense of their ability and responsibility for meeting the educational needs of all children within heterogeneous classrooms.
+The article concludes with a discussion of the ways in which discrete gifted programs and teacher education programs that prepare gifted teachers may contribute to the deskilling of regular classroom teachers.

 NVQs: Training for Competence or a Process of Deskilling? - Marshall, K. S.